Pion observables calculated in Minkowski and Euclidean spaces with Ans\"atze for quark propagators: Introduction

 In this work we study two quark--propagator {\it Ans\"{a}tze}.
 The first one is by Mello, de Melo, and Frederico (MMF) \cite{Mello:2017mor}, and the second on by Alkofer, Detmold, Fischer, and Maris (ADFM) \cite{Alkofer:2003jj}.
 The propagators are defined in momentum space; the pertinent dressing functions are meromorphic functions of momentum squared, exhibiting only simple poles on the timelike part of the real axis.
 On the good side, such a simple analytic structure makes the Wick rotation allowed and technically feasible, at least for the processes and approximation schemes under consideration.
 The {\it Ans\"{a}tze} are fitted to the lattice data, which are available for the spacelike momenta.
 On the bad side, the meromorphic {\it Ans\"{a}tze} are not able to reproduce the perturbative QCD (pQCD) asymptotic behavior, and we showed that this deficiency impairs calculation of some processes, notably the high--$Q^2$ behavior of the form factors.
-In the present work these {\it Ans\"{a}tze} are used to obtain the pion decay constant, the neutral pion TFF, the charged pion EMFF, and the PDA.
+In the present work these {\it Ans\"{a}tze} are used to obtain the pion decay constant, neutral pion TFF, charged pion EMFF, and PDA.
+In particular, we correct the result for the pion EMFF given in Ref.~\cite{Mello:2017mor}.

 The remainder of the paper is organized as follows.
-Sections \ref{sec:MelloQP} and \ref{sec:ThreeRQP} introduce the quark propagator models of Refs.~\cite{Mello:2017mor} and \cite{Alkofer:2003jj}, respectively.
-In Sec.~\ref{sec:PionDecayConstant} the pion decay constant is calculated; approximation and numerical methods, which will be used throughout the paper, are presented.
-In Sec.~\ref{sec:EFF} the pion EMFF is calculated, while Sec.~\ref{sec:TFF} deals with the TFF.
-The calculation of the PDA is addressed in Sec.~\ref{sec:PDA} and the obtained distribution is used to calculate asymptotic form of the TFF.
-Various approximation are investigated and compared with those of Secs. \ref{sec:EFF} and \ref{sec:TFF}.
-Sec. \ref{sec:SummaryAndConclusions} provides summary and conclusions.
+Sections \ref{sec:MelloQP} and \ref{sec:ThreeRQP} introduce the quark--propagator models of Refs.~\cite{Mello:2017mor} and \cite{Alkofer:2003jj}, respectively.
+In Sec.~\ref{sec:PionDecayConstant}, the pion decay constant is calculated; approximation and numerical methods, which will be used throughout the paper, are presented.
+In Sec.~\ref{sec:EFF}, the pion EMFF is calculated, while Sec.~\ref{sec:TFF} deals with the TFF.
+The calculation of the PDA is addressed in Sec.~\ref{sec:PDA} and the obtained distribution is used to calculate the asymptotic form of the TFF.
+Various approximations are investigated and compared with those of Secs. \ref{sec:EFF} and \ref{sec:TFF}.
+Section \ref{sec:SummaryAndConclusions} provides summary and conclusions.